cloudfoundry/bpm-release/docs/transitioning_bbr_scripts.md

   ...
 ```

-This will allow your scripts to access the SDK even when running in BPM containers.
+This will allow the scripts to access the SDK even when running in BPM
+containers.

 ## Update `bbr` scripts to use `bpm`

-Move contents of `bbr` script into a bash function which will be called if the script is executed with the argument `run` or invoked without bpm.
-Then change the script to call `bpm run <bbr-job>` if called and `bpm` is enabled.
+Move the contents of the `bbr` script into a bash function which will be called
+if the script is executed with the argument `run` or invoked without `bpm`.
+Then
+change the script to call `bpm run <bbr-job> -p <script>` if called and `bpm` is
+enabled.

-As an explicit example, here is a backup script which uses bpm
+As an explicit example, here is a backup script which uses `bpm`
 ```bash
 #!/usr/bin/env bash